Rosetta Diane Hoessli

 From the series: Whispers Through Time

-The only man Sierra Masters has ever loved appears with a proposition that could alter her future.
-She turns him down, but then, after experiencing a foretelling dream, decides to take a risk in order to uncover the truth.
+When the only man she has ever loved appears with a proposition that could alter her future, she turns him down - but then, after experiencing a prophetic dream, decides to take a risk in order to uncover the...

 Tip the Piano Man